rosslebeau/XcodeBump/README.md

-# github_bump
+# XcodeBump

-A small Ruby script that bumps the version of your Xcode build number when a push is made to a certain branch.
-Uses Sinatra, and requires git.
+A small Ruby script that bumps the version of your Xcode build number and pushes the change to git.
+Includes support for GitHub's `push` webhook, to automate build number bumping on shared branches.